cafeciaojoe/gymnasium_scripts/Vibration_Tilt/README.md

 - **Exponent Above 1**: Produces a convex curve, making the system less sensitive to small angular velocity changes.
 Motor power increases slowly at lower angular velocities but accelerates as angular velocity approaches the maximum.
 - **Exponent Equal to 1**: Produces a linear response, where motor power increases proportionally with angular velocity.

+### Bandwidth
+The log_period might need to be lengthened if you add so many crazyflies that you exceed the bandwidth of the radio.
+The log_period will also affect the responsiveness of the vibration.

 ### Termination
 The script can be terminated by pressing `Ctrl+C`.
 All motors are automatically turned off when the script exits.